 The cost of surgical errors, in particular, can be high.
 Surgical errors cost the health care system roughly $17 billion every year.
 They also kill nearly 7 percent of the patients – or about 100,000 people – annually, while permanently injuring about a third of them.

-If you’ve been injured because of a medical provider’s mistake, you need to get help from a medical injury lawyer quickly.
+If you have been injured because of a medical provider’s mistake, you need to get help from a medical injury lawyer quickly.

 As incredible as it sounds, the most common surgical mistake is when a medical provider – whether it is the surgeon or an attending nurse – leaves something behind in the patient’s body.
 The New England Journal of Medicine published a study that revealed that a foreign object gets left behind at least once in every 1,000 to 1,500 intra-abdominal surgeries.
 More often than not, that foreign object turns out to be a sponge.
 And each time this happens, it costs the hospital anywhere from $100,000 to $200,000 per incident.